truite-codeuse/aose-2025/R5/README.md

         ]
     }
     ```
-    *Note* : The list may include additional scenario names
+    *Note* : The list may include additional scenario names.

 ## Code Structure